 It’s very similar to this peach arugula salad which is also a favorite of mine.
 Click here for recipe.

-For more board ideas
+For more board ideas or recipes for a crowd

 Pin for later